Dr.Fone - System Repair (Android)

 Note: This method can erase data on your device, including your personal files, so make sure you’ve backed up your device before proceeding.

-Step #1 Download the Dr.Fone - System Repair software from the website and install it onto your computer.
+Step #1 Download the Dr.Fone - System Repair and install it onto your computer.

 Open the software and select the System Repair option from the main menu to fix the Android bootloop error.